leopoldsedev/libdog/README.md

 **Example:** `7022213` means to move the piece with rank 0 2 steps, the piece with rank 2 2 steps, and the piece with rank 1 3 steps (in the specified order).

-With the Canadian rule it is also possible to move pieces of the team mate.
-To specify a piece of the team mate, a `'` is added after the rank.
-In that case, the player ID is implicitly given by the team mate of the player who is playing the action.
+With the Canadian rule, it is also possible to move pieces of the teammate.
+To specify a piece of the teammate, a `'` is added after the rank.
+In that case, the player ID is implicitly given by the teammate of the player who is playing the action.

-**Example:** `7022'213` means to move the piece with rank 0 of the player playing the action 2 steps, the piece with rank 2 of the team mate 2 steps, and the piece with rank 1 of the player playing the action 3 steps.
+**Example:** `7022'213` means to move the piece with rank 0 of the player playing the action 2 steps, the piece with rank 2 of the teammate 2 steps, and the piece with rank 1 of the player playing the action 3 steps.

 Lastly, as for the move actions, it is possible to explicitly avoid the finish by adding a `-` after the step count.

-**Example:** `702-2'5-` means to move the piece with rank 0 of the player playing the action 2 steps, and the piece with rank 1 of the team mate 5 steps, explicitly avoiding the finish in both times.
+**Example:** `702-2'5-` means to move the piece with rank 0 of the player playing the action 2 steps, and the piece with rank 1 of the teammate 5 steps, explicitly avoiding the finish in both times.

 ### Joker